 Complete Guide to Fort Union Trading Post National Historic Site in North Dakota and Montana, including things to do, history, nearby lodging and camping, directions, and so much more.

-Fort Union Trading Post National Historic Park
+Fort Union Trading Post National Historic Site

-Planning a trip to North Dakota/Montana to visit Fort Union Trading Post National Historic Park!
+Planning a trip to North Dakota/Montana to visit Fort Union Trading Post National Historic Site!
 We have you covered with great info on what to expect during your visit, what you have to see and so much more.

-Fort Union Trading Post was active from 1828 to 1867 with over 25,000 buffalo robes and over $100K in merchandise traded at the fort yearly.
+From 1828 and 1867 Fort Union Trading Post was an active trading post with over 25,000 buffalo robes and furs for trade goods and over $100K in merchandise traded at the fort yearly.
 The fort was the most important fur trade post in the upper Missouri River area.